PaystackHQ/nigerialogos/contributing.md

 * Health / NGO
 * Branding
 * EdTech / InfoTech
+* Software / ICT
 ```

-Pull requests are usually reviewed within 24 hours.
-Once your pull request is merged, you should see your logo on the site a few minutes after.
+**NOTE**: _Pull requests are usually reviewed within 24 hours.
+Once your pull request is merged, you should see your logo on the site a few minutes after._